p2ppsr/cwi-base/README.md

 ##### Property whenLastUsed

-valid only when retreived by with the 'whenLastUsed' sort option.
+valid only when retrieved by with the 'whenLastUsed' sort option.

 ```ts
 whenLastUsed?: Date | null